Mohan Bhagwat Vijayadashmi speech: 'Centre should bring ordinance to build Ram Mandir'

 New Delhi, Oct 18: Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat delivered his annual Vijayadashami speech in Nagpur today, his last major address before the Lok Sabha elections next year.
+He demanded a law to pave the way for construction of Ram temple in Ayodhya, saying an organised Hindu society is the bedrock of unity and the acceptance of eternal Hindutva ethos is the "panacea" for fundamentalism.

 Speaking at annual Vijayadashami speech in Nagpur on Thursday, Bhawat warned the anti-India forces saying that the country is strong to fight any such force.
 He said, "If someone musters the courage to fight then there is destruction on both sides.
 So, in order to maintain peace, we have to be so strong that anyone doesn't even think of harming us."